 Entropy in Bloom

-This short story collection features an array of topics but body horror is present in more than one of them.
+This short story collection features an array of topics but body horror is present in more than one of them either as the star or a subgenre.
 The opening story dives head first into the world of body modification and how extreme it could possibly get in the future.
 For example, people are having their lips surgically removed while others compete on a TV show for the most advanced mods far worse than becoming lipless.
 Although these alterations are self inflicted most people would see them as truly horrific.

 Themes of desperation and the need for attention and acceptance are woven throughout all the stories here.
 They are deeply personal and although at times absurd it would be difficult to read the collection without having a strong emotional reaction.